konnekt/art and technology

 Self-Regulating Systems

-Interactive systems that adjust their behavior based on real-time data or audience interaction.
+Interactive installations or systems that autonomously adjust their behavior in response to real-time data or audience interaction, creating adaptive and evolving experiences.

 Cybernetic Art

-Art inspired by the principles of cybernetics, exploring the feedback loops and interactions between humans, machines, and environments.
+A genre of art inspired by the principles of cybernetics, emphasizing the feedback loops and interactions between humans, machines, and environments, often challenging traditional notions of control, agency, and collaboration.

 Big Data Visualizations